Lillifee/raspiCam/README.md

 Clone the repository, install and build the raspiCam can take a while.
 Especially on the zero, I would suggest the copy approach.

-Copy the **build** folder from this repository to your Raspberry PI.
+[Download](https://github.com/Lillifee/raspiCam/releases/latest/download/raspiCam.zip) the latest release, extract it to a new raspiCam folder and copy it to your Raspberry PI.

 or